 - Liatris – Ever popular with bumble bees and a wide range of other pollinators, this bright purple flowering bulb is sure to brighten the garden space.
 The fuzzy-looking flower spikes of liatris can also serve as a garden focal flower among perennial plantings.

-- Oriental Lily – While many types of lily can be planted in early spring for summer flowers, Oriental lilies are among the most popular.
+- Oriental Lily – While many types of lilies can be planted in early spring for summer flowers, Oriental lilies are among the most popular.
 Immensely aromatic, these large blooms are sure to please growers as well as anyone who passes close enough to smell their fragrance.